Excel Notebook

 6. Data Validation

-Data → Data Validation restricts what can be entered in a cell.
+Data → Data Validation controls what can go in a cell.

 Allow: List